-At this point, you need to understand that you are against a lot of odds, but this is exactly why you need to open your mind and try to figure out what other options are still available.
-It’s in going back and forth and constantly coming to a dead end that you will realize that if you want to save the life of your dog, you are going to have to stop wasting your dog’s precious time and start opting for a less conventional but more homeopathic approach against degenerative myelopathy.
+At this point, you need to understand that you are against a lot of odds but this is exactly why you need to open your mind and try to figure out what options are available.
+It’s in going back and forth and constantly coming to a dead end that you will realize that if you want to help your dog, you are going to have to stop wasting your dog’s precious time and start opting for a less conventional but more homeopathic approach to fight Degenerative Myelopathy.

-Our goal is to help you help your dog against the devastating effects of DM, with the help of new information made recently available to us, we have narrowed down a list of what we feel, in our opinion, are some of the best treatment methods that can be used against the disease.
-We want to help you ascertain the multitude of options that are readily available so your dog can get much needed help as soon as possible.
+Our goal is to help you help your dog fight the devastating effects of DM.
+With the help of new information made recently available to us, we have narrowed down a list of what we feel, are some of the best treatment options available today.
+We want to help you ascertain the multitude of options that are readily available so your dog can get help as soon as possible.

-Rest assured that much time and effort has been put forth into researching these treatments, even in interviewing as well as polling our past and current clients so that we can effectively narrow down all the options that are available.
-We hope that with the use of this information, you’ll be able to make a positive as well as an informed decision towards the treatment, the health and the well-being of your dog.
+Rest assured that much time and effort has been put forth into researching these treatments, even interviewing and polling our clients so that we can effectively narrow down all the options that are available to you.
+We hope that with the use of this information, you’ll be able to make a positive and informed decision towards the treatment, the health and the well-being of your dog.